Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 Storyasking: Students copy down éste/ésta es, un muchacho/a, and dice into the notebooks using flip-flaps like the ones below.

 Closing: Show slide 5, 6, or 7 from the Dice plans.
-This might make for a good exit ticket.

 - I can ask someone else what their name is.